aatsay19/About-Me/README.md

 # About Me
-My name is Aatif Sayed.
-I'm from New Jersey.
+My name is Aatif Sayed, I'm from New Jersey.
 Currently, I am a third year (junior) undergraduate student at Rutgers University - New Brunswick pursuing a Bachelor of Science degree (Expected Graduation Date: May 2023).
 I am majoring in Computer Science and pursuing a double minor in Economics and Data Science.

 LinkedIn URL: www.linkedin.com/in/aatif-sayed <br/><br/>